zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 .. image:: ../../images/archi_globale.en.png

-The command ``cubicweb-ctl list`` also displays the list of instances installed on your system.
+The command :command:`cubicweb-ctl list` also displays the list of instances installed on your system.

 On a Unix system, the instances are usually stored in the directory